CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Blocks/tasks/wait-for-task/wait-for-all-tasks-block-2.md

     * The first and third execution throw an exception.
     * The block throws an [AggregateTaskException][].
     * See [Wait For All Tasks][] block.
 2. Handle Block Exception Block
     * This block handles the [AggregateTaskException][].
     * It saves the exception to the variable `AggregateTaskException`.
     * See [Handle Block Exception][] block.
 3. Remove Items At Indexes Block
-    * This block removes all items of specific indexes from a list.
+    * This block removes all items at specific indexes from a list.
     * The indexes to be removed are the indexes of the tasks that threw an exception.
     * The [List][] property is set to `Tasks`.
     * The [Indexes][] property is set to `AggregateTaskException.TaskExceptions.Keys`.
     * See [Remove Items At Indexes] block.
 4. Wait For All Tasks Block
     * This block waits on the new list of [Tasks][Tasks Property].
     * The list now only contains only one task, the previously second task, as it did not throw an exception.
     * See [Wait For All Tasks][] block.
 5. Workspace Block
     * This workspace then uses the successful results for something.
     * See [Workspace][] block.